 The Company utilizes financial derivative instruments as part of its overall risk management strategy to assist in managing the exposure to commodity price, interest rate, cost of power and foreign exchange risks.
 As an example of commodity price mitigation, the Company actively fixes a portion of its exposure to fractionation margins through the use of derivative financial instruments.
 Additionally, Pembina's Marketing business is also exposed to variability in quality, time and location differentials for various products, and financial instruments may be used to offset the Company's exposures to these differentials.
 However, these hedging arrangements may expose the Company to risk of financial loss in certain circumstances and there is no guarantee that such hedging arrangements and other efforts to manage market and inventory risks will generate profits or mitigate all of the market and inventory risk associated with Pembina's business.
-Further, certain hedging arrangements may expose Pembina to credit risks associated with counterparties with whom the Company has contracts.
+Further, certain hedging arrangements may limit the benefit the Company would otherwise receive from increases in commodity price, decreases in interest rates and changes in foreign exchange rates, and may expose Pembina to credit risks associated with counterparties with whom the Company has contracts.
 The Company does not trade financial instruments for speculative purposes.
-Commodity price fluctuations and volatility can also impact producer activity and throughput in Pembina's infrastructure, which is discussed in more detail below.
+Commodity price fluctuations and volatility can also impact producer activity and throughput in Pembina's infrastructure, which is discussed in more detail above.

-For more information with respect to Pembina's financial instruments and financial risk management program, see Note 23 to Pembina's Financial Statements, which note is incorporated by reference herein.
+For more information with respect to Pembina's financial instruments and financial risk management program, see Note 24 to Pembina's Financial Statements, which note is incorporated by reference herein.